LiuStudio/Roguelike-dungeon-generator/README.md

 3. Open a Broweser, Type `http://localhost:3000` and Enter
 4. Now Just click the Generate Button, everytime you should see a random Dungeon Map Generated.

+There are some flaws to this script and I am sure there are improvements need to be done!
 ##Some Study Notes Here as I am learning the concept of Roguelike Dungeon Generator
  A basic Dungeon Will need the following: